benjistealth/repo_readme_generator/assets/reference/cmmandline_answers_rrg.md

 user@email.com

 # Installation
 You need to have Node.js V16.18 installed to ensure compatability.
-To install necessary dependencies, run the following command: npm install which will install Node.js dependancies read from package.json.
+To install necessary dependencies, run the following command: `npm install` which will install `Node.js` dependancies read from package.json.

 # Usage
 Run the applicaiton by running `node index.js` from the root folder.
-Any readme in the folder will be overwritten
+Any readme in the folder will be overwritten.

 # Screenshot 1
 Screenshot of user entering project information